Home Vancouver Events Calendar Multicultural Heritage Months in Vancouver Vancouver’s ExplorASIAN Festival & Asian Heritage Month

 ExplorASIAN Festival in Vancouver

 May is Asian Heritage Month in Canada and the Vancouver Asian Heritage Month Society celebrates the month with an arts and culture festival.
-During the month of May the organization partners with various groups in Metro Vancouver to host a wide variety of different events.
+Throughout May the organization partners with various groups in Metro Vancouver to host a wide variety of different events.

-Assuming that it happens again this year, the ExplorASIAN Festival celebrates its 28th year in 2024.
-Last year, there were over 60 events that took place across Metro Vancouver.
+The ExplorASIAN Festival celebrates its 30th year in 2026.
+In previous years, there were over 50 events that took place across Metro Vancouver.

-Some of the events in 2023 were in-person and some were virtual.
-The opening ceremony took place on April 29th at the SFU Harbour Centre and was free to attend.
-Some of the festival’s other events are also free most years, while some events are by donation and others require paid tickets.
+The opening ceremony takes place on April 25th at the Vancouver Golf Club in Coquitlam.
+In the past, this was free to attend (with details to be confirmed for 2026).
+Some of the festival’s other events were also free, while some events were by donation and others required paid tickets.

 As mentioned above, there are dozens of festival events that take place each year.
 There are too many to list in this article.
-Below are just a few of the events that happened last year.
-For the full schedule click ExplorASIAN 2023.
+That said, below are just a few of the events that happen in 2026.

 Historical Chinatown Tours